julien-hadleyjack/genrss-py/CONTRIBUTING.rst

 When `reporting a bug <https://github.com/julien-hadleyjack/genrss-py/issues>`_ please include:

     * Your operating system name and version.
+    * The python version.
     * Any details about your local setup that might be helpful in troubleshooting.
     * Detailed steps to reproduce the bug.

 Documentation improvements
 ==========================

-Generate RSS feed for get_iplayer could always use more documentation, whether as part of the official Generate RSS feed for get_iplayer docs, in docstrings, or even on the web in blog posts, articles, and such.
+genrss-py could always use more documentation, whether as part of the official genrss-py docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback